-to the questions on support for WWOH, the sign up rate goes up to 32.0 percent, a 36.4 percent increase (the p-value of a t-test of equality is 0.017).
-Table 2 displays the findings in regression format: column 1 replicates the findings from Figure 3.
-In column 2, we add session fixed effects.
-For robustness and potential efficiency gains, column 3 controls for baseline beliefs and column 4 includes additional individual covariates.
+Figure 3 displays our main findings.
+In the control condition, 23.5% of participants prefer to sign up their wives for the job service as opposed to taking the gift card payment.
+In the group receiving feedback on the responses of other participants to the questions on support for WWOH, the sign-up rate goes up to 32.0%, a 36.4% increase (the p-value of a t test of equality is 0.017).
+Table 2 displays the findings in regression format: column (1) replicates the findings from Figure 3.
+In column (2), we add session fixed effects.
+For robustness and potential efficiency gains, column (3) controls for baseline beliefs and column (4) includes additional individual covariates.
 Results are unchanged across specifications.
-In this table and all
+In this table and all tables which follow, in addition to p-values from robust standard errors, we also present p-values from wild cluster bootstrap standard errors (where we cluster at the session level) and permutation tests for relevant coefficients.25